Prashastikh/RiverWaterQualityPrediction-AWeightedApproach/README.md

-# The-Ganga-Water-Quality-Prediction
-This repo contains the project on Water Quality Prediction of The Ganga Dataset .
+# The River Quality Prediction A Weighted Approach